Simplifying Momentum-based Positive-definite Submanifold Optimization with Applications to Deep Learning: Manifold Optimization and its Challenges

 The existing Riemannian maps defined on the full SPD manifold such as the exponential map and the transport maps cannot be used on SPD submanifolds since these maps are neither computationally efficient in high dimensional cases nor preserve the submanifold structures.
 In particular, these maps do not guarantee that their output stays on a given SPD submanifold.

 To stay on a submanifold, a retraction map using global coordinate $\gparam$ is proposed as an approximation of the exponential map for the submanifold.
 Likewise, a vector transport map is proposed to approximate the Riemannian parallel transport map.
 However, both retraction and vector transport maps vary from one submanifold to another.
 It can be difficult to design such maps for a new submanifold.
 A generic approach to designing such maps is to approximate the ODEs.
 However, it is computationally challenging to even evaluate the ODEs at a point when the global coordinate $\gparam$ is used, since this requires computing the Christoffel symbols \scalebox{0.85}{ $\Gamma_{\, cb}^{a}( \gparam )$} (see Appx.~\ref{apd:chris_sym}) arising in the ODEs.
-These symbols are defined by partial derivatives of the metric \scalebox{0.85}{ $\vF(\gparam)$} in Eq.~\eqref{eq:affinemetric}, so their computation involves complicated 3rd order derivatives of a matrix and makes it hard to preserve a given submanifold structure.
+These symbols are defined by partial derivatives of the metric \scalebox{0.85}{ $\vF(\gparam)$} in Eq.~\eqref{eq:affinemetric}.
+Thus, their computation involves complicated 3rd order derivatives of a matrix and makes it hard to preserve a given submanifold structure.

-Other global-coordinate approaches such as the Frank-Wolfe algorithm recast a submanifold as a \emph{closed-set} constraint in an (higher-dimensional) ambient manifold and solve a constrained subproblem induced by the constraint.
+Other global-coordinate approaches such as the Frank-Wolfe algorithm recast a submanifold as a \emph{closed-set} constraint on an (higher-dimensional) ambient manifold and solve a constrained subproblem induced by the constraint.
+The closed-set condition is often needed since the solution of the subproblem should be attainable.
 However, such a constraint varies from one submanifold to another.
 It can be non-trivial to construct such a closed-set constraint for a given submanifold.
 Furthermore, it can be both mathematically and computationally challenging to obtain a closed-form expression to solve the constrained subproblem when the ambient manifold is high-dimensional.
-This is exactly the case for a SPD submanifold where a SPD ambient manifold is often high-dimensional.
-Thus, it is essential to have the closed-form expression so that the Frank-Wolfe algorithm on a Riemannian submanifold is computationally efficient without a computationally expensive double-loop procedure.
-Unfortunately, many existing works do not fully address this issue.
+This is exactly the case for a SPD submanifold where its (SPD) ambient manifold is often high-dimensional.
+Thus, it is essential to have a closed-form solution to the subproblem so that the Frank-Wolfe algorithm on a Riemannian submanifold is computationally efficient without introducing a computationally expensive inner-loop procedure needed for solving the subproblem.
+Unfortunately, many existing Frank-Wolfe methods on submanifolds have to introduce an inner-loop.
+This is undesirable even when these submanifolds contained in a (high-dimensional) manifold are indeed low-dimensional.

 The Riemannian gradient computation on a SPD submanifold remains computationally challenging.
 The existing Riemannian gradient computation on a full SPD manifold is neither computationally efficient nor straightforwardly applicable for a SPD submanifold since a Riemannian gradient on the manifold is not necessarily a Riemannian gradient on the submanifold.
 Thus, it is unclear how to efficiently compute a Riemannian gradient \scalebox{0.82}{$\vF^{-1}(\gparam) \vg(\gparam)$} on a SPD submanifold without explicitly inverting the metric, which can be another computationally intensive operation.